Navigate opportunity workflows in Inpart Deal

 If a stage is irrelevant, you disable and/or delete it.

 Any stage can be disabled at any moment, even if it’s used in existing opportunities.
 Tick the Disabled checkbox under the stage description.

 On the contrary, a stage can’t be deleted for good if it’s used in existing opportunities.
 If that’s the case, you can’t click the Delete stage button and an explanation is displayed in a tool tip.
-To identify the opportunities currently using this stage, go to the main list of opportunities and filter them by this stage.
+To identify the opportunities currently using this stage, go to the master list of opportunities and filter them by this stage.
 You will have to move them to a different stage or completely delete the opportunity to be able to delete the stage in the Administration page afterward.